-- 1. In Method, choose HTTP. - In Image, choose Active to upload the firmware file on the active partition image. - Choose Backup to upload the firmware file on the Backup partition image. - 3.
-Click Browse to display the Choose File screen from which you can locate the firmware file in the bin format on your computer. - 4.
-Click Apply to upload the chosen file.
+- 1. In Method, choose HTTP. - In I mage, choose Active to upload the firmware file on the active partition image.
+OR - Choose Backup to upload the firmware file on the Backup partition image. - 3.
+Click Browse to display the Choose File screen from which you can locate the firmware file in the bin format on your computer. - Click Apply to upload the chosen file.
+OR - Click Cancel to discard the changes.